jmwu1997/shop/README.md

 ## product final goal

-Provide user a clean and friendly shopping websites that promote products online.
+Provide user a clean and friendly shopping websites that promote products online on Mobile and Web.
 Final product will be hosted at Google cloud console and present a live demo.

 functions: